 Bringing low-cost gas-fired heat pump (GHP) technology to high-efficiency homes

-A latest generation gas-fired heat pump water heater (GHPWH) is undergoing testing at different U.S. field test sites, including a major effort in California in collaboration with Southern California Gas and the California Energy Commission.
+latest generation gas-fired heat pump water heater (GHPWH) is undergoing testing at different U.S. field test sites, including a major effort in California in collaboration with Southern California Gas and the California Energy Commission.
 This novel technology can meet Ultra-Low NOx requirements and has a projected Uniform Energy Factor (UEF) that is more than twice that of standard gas water heaters.
-It offers the lowest operating cost and cost of ownership, with projected 50% energy savings.
+It offers the lowest operating cost and cost of ownership, with projected 50% energy saving

 GTI is conducting several field evaluation projects to assess the benefits of low-capacity natural gas furnaces and electric heat pumps in high-performance homes.
 This includes an effort at the Rockford Housing Authority in Rockford, IL and at multiple sites in the State of New York, with funding support from NYSERDA.
 These demonstration projects of the hybrid space conditioning system will be in retrofit applications in both market-rate and income-eligible homes.
 Testing results will monitor energy savings over the heating and cooling seasons.